aa29zzjj/Project3/README_SSI.md

 Enter block ID of block to currupt
 1
-Enter new data for block 1 879971062532794907400701863056137027042839592731743635662461,252b50d942c505365aca474a9078e63a25b87c27
+Enter new data for block 1

-Block 1 now holds 879971062532794907400701863056137027042839592731743635662461,252b50d942c505365aca474a9078e63a25b87c27
+Enter new public key followed by a comma followed by a new DID 879971062532794907400701863056137027042839592731743635662461,252b50d942c505365aca474a9078e63a25b87c27 Block 1 now holds 879971062532794907400701863056137027042839592731743635662461,252b50d942c505365aca474a9078e63a25b87c27

 0. View basic blockchain status.
-1. Add a public key to the blockchain.
+1. Add a public key (RSA modulus) and DID to the blockchain.
+The DID is not entered but will be computed.
 2. Verify the blockchain.
 3. View the blockchain.
 4. Corrupt the chain.